Pranav5543/DeepKlarity-assignment/README.md

 ### 📜 License

-This project is licensed under the MIT License – see the LICENSE file.
+This project is licensed under the MIT License.

 <div align="center">